coreinteraction-spring2016-a2/lab/week-1-notes.md

 Selectors determine what elements a rule applies to.
 There are many types of selectors.
 Above, we're using element selectors (`div`) and a class selector (`.my-test-class`).
 The first rule will apply to any `div` element on a page.
 The second rule will apply to any element whose class attribute contains `my-test-class`.
 The third rule will apply only to `div` elements that have the class `my-test-class`.

 **Declarations**
 A rule's declarations come after the selector, and are enclosed in curly brackets ({}).
-Each rule has two parts: a property name and a value.
+Each declaration has two parts: a property name and a value.
 Looking at the first declaration from the first rule:
 ```css
 background-color: red;
 ```
 The property name is `background-color` and the value is `red`.
 The property name is always followed by a colon (:), and the property value is always followed by a semicolon (;).

 **Pseudo-classses**
 Selectors that only apply to elements in special states are called pseudo-classes.
 Two pseudo-classes you'll use commonly are `:hover` and `:active`.
-They can be combined with normal selectors.
+They can be combined with any other selector.
 Here's how that looks.
 ```css
 .my-test-class:hover {
   background-color: fuchsia;